pixelastic/norska/README.md

 Static assets are copied from source to destination without any transformation, and keeping the same directory structure.

+#### Building for production

+Netlify is configured to run `yarn run build:prod` on each push.
+This set `NODE_ENV` to `production`, which in turn enables a few more optimization like CSS and JavaScript minification, asset revving and Cloudinary filtering.

+But not all push should result in a deploy.
+If it was only updating the README of updating a `devDependencies`, it shouldn't trigger a new rebuild. `norska` will do its best to cancel any build early if it is unnecessary, so it does not consume too many build minutes on Netlify.

+In a nutshell, norska will check the current repository state and compare it to the last known deploy and redeploy only if:
+- Files in `./src`, `netlify.toml` or `norska.config.js` have been updated
+- A new `dependencies` was added, or `devDependencies.norska` was modified in `package.json`

+Both of those lists can be updated using the `netlify.deploy.files` and `netlify.deploy.keys` entries of the `norska.config.js` file.

 ### Serve

 Running `norska serve` will build everything the same way but will also open a